nils-vanderwerf/find_deals/README.md

 ## Usage

-TODO: Write usage instructions here
+1. Type in the number of the Australian city you're interested in viewing.
+2. Type in the category you're interested in viewing (some combinations are unavailable - unfortunately there are no deals for a selection).
+3. It will come up with a list of deals with their title, location, price and discount.
+4. Type in a number you want to see more about
+5. It will give a short description of the selected deal.
+6. Specify Y or N (Yes or No) about whether you want to save the current deal.
+7. If yes, it will need a username to associate the deal with the user.
+8. If you click Y for Yes in the next step, it will print your saved deals.
+9. You are now presented with options -
+    - you can type it 'more' to see more deals (it is case insensitive)
+    - you can type it 'city' to see your saved deals by city
+    - you can type it 'categories' to your saved deals by category
+    -  you can type it 'delete' to delete one of your saved deals
+10. It will then loop around to the appropriate function.

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+After checking out the repo, run `bin/setup` to install dependencies, which includes the database migrations.
 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/find_deals.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/find_deals/blob/master/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/nils-vanderwerf/find_deals.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/nils_vanderwerf/find_deals/blob/master/CODE_OF_CONDUCT.md).

 ## License